 People study successful leaders by interviewing them, but what managers and leaders say about what they do is completely different from what workers experience of the reality.

 If you’re going to do research into leadership you need to do one or two years deep immersion into the ethnography of the company, not just a few interviews with the leaders themselves and draw general conclusions from that.
 So I try to avoid at all costs defining leadership competencies.

-I hear people saying, “I say it’s a circle and you say it’s a triangle and we can’t both be right so you must be wrong.”
+People get into a place where they think, “I say it’s a circle, and you say it’s a triangle, and we can’t both be right, so you must be wrong.”
 This being fixated on a narrow perspective is what stops people from being able to work effectively with others who see things differently.
 This is why diversity usually results in fragmentation, not in innovation and agility.

-So the simple thing is to pick up 2D3D (a thinking tool) and say, “Look Bob you are saying it like the circle, and Jenny you are saying it like the triangle, and Carol, you’re saying it like a square.
+That’s when I show them 2D3D (a thinking tool) and say, “Look Bob you are saying it’s like the circle, and Jenny you are saying it’s like the triangle, and Carol, you’re saying it’s like a square.
 What’s the bigger picture that we’re all missing?”
-So you can get into a constructive generative conversation which is about each of us bringing a perspective which adds to the overall understanding?
+(They can see 2D3D is all of those shapes combined.)
+So can you get into a constructive generative conversation about each of us bringing a perspective that adds to the overall understanding?